spe-uob/2021-HiddenMuseum/README.md

 However, [we have a simple guide](/GITGUIDE.md) on how to use `git` with this project, [also available in Chinese](/GITGUIDE_zh.md).

+## Design

+The project is designed in Java using Spring Boot.
+We use Thymeleaf for templating and use CSS to style the pages.
+We use a controller for each page to perform any logic and give variables to Thymeleaf to template using the information gleaned from the requests to the OpenData API.
+The only exception to this is the infographics page.
+While this does have a controller that sends information to the template page the majority of the logic is handled using JavaScript and Charts.js.
+A UML Diagram of the search functionality is available [here](https://github.com/spe-uob/2021-HiddenMuseum/blob/main/Hidden%20Museum.png)

 ## Ethics